Pedro de Valdivia: In literature

 Valdivia was an educated man and wielded the pen as well as the sword.
 In 1552 Valdivia despatched Captain Jerónimo de Alderete with a narrative of his exploits directly to the king Charles I. His twelve letters, addressed to the king and mostly preserved in the archives of the Indies, are models of a vigorous and fluent style, and of great historical interest.

 His career and death are chronicled in the epic poem La Araucana by Alonso de Ercilla.
+He appears in the poem The Lancers of Nantucket by C.M.
+Foltz.
 He is also a major character in several historical novels, such as Inés y las raíces de la tierra, by María Correa Morande (1964); Ay Mamá Inés - Crónica Testimonial (1993) by Jorge Guzmán; Arauco: A Novel (2013), by John Caviglia; and Inés of My Soul (Inés del alma mía) by Isabel Allende (2006), They sure did something for the history of Chile by Alvaro Espinoza.